Sorin-Jayaweera/Harvey-Mudd-College-Sorin-s-Class-Notes/Systems and Signals/12 Fourier Transform.md

 $\boxed{\delta(t)\Leftrightarrow 1}$

 Lets look at a function that is one from $-T$ to $T$, and zero elsewhere.
+This is a boxcar window.
 $$
 \begin{align}
 \mathscr{F}\left\{ x(t) \right\}  \\